ashinw/house-prj-pub/lower-level/section-L-requirements.md

 ### Steps
 1. Refurbish rumpus room in line with the rest of the house
-2. Rebuild stair case in line with multi-level stair case
+2. Rebuild staircase in line with multi-level staircase

 ### Considerations
 1. LLL-REQ9 & LLL-REQ10